usagov/usagov-2021/docs/Federal_Directory.md

 Files in `web/modules/custom/usagov_directories`

 This very small module converts URLs with query parameters like `?letter=a` to path parts like `/a` when Tome is used to generate the static site pages.
 This makes static site generation work for the agency-index pages, and makes paths that match what the current usa.gov uses.

 The module adds an event subscriber that listens for two `tome_static` events and rewrites URLs.
 The code is based on a class Tome already includes that rewrites `page=2` query parameters for views that use that convention.
 (The Tome version checks both for the `page` parameter and for an integer value.
 The usagov_directories version looks for a `letter` parameter but doesn't validate the values further.
 It might make sense to look for a single character.)

 For the synonyms to show their “parent” agency a pre-rendering hook was added to the `usagov_directories.module file`.
 This hook grabs the result array of the federal agencies view and for every result that is a synonym creates a shallow copy its parent agency.
 The view displays the synonym title and the information from the copy of the parent agency.
 A shallow copy was created because creating a reference to the parent agency in the result array instead did not allow for the synonym title to be shown in the view.

 ### Twig Templates

 **Bolded** items are doing something that might be "interesting."

 For the A-Z view: We've added twig templates to override the default layout for a view.
 This is accomplished using conditional clauses within the usagov twig templates -- "if we're displaying the federal_agencies view, do this layout, otherwise do the default thing."
 In addition to layout, we're overriding how links are built for the glossary letters; by default we would get links to the bare view, not back to the /agency-index page.

 * **views-view-summary.html.twig:** Overrides link generation for the letters (producing "/agency-index?letter=b", for example).
 Plus a bunch of specific layout, including the search box.
+Checks if row language is set to English or Spanish to provide correct links.
 * views-view-list.html.twig: Overrides the layout of the part of the view that shows a heading and list.
 Mostly it's just adding the H2 heading and emitting the content without the unordered-list output the standard viewws get.
+Checks if block language is set to English or Spanish to provide correct links.
 * views-view-fields.html.twig: Lays out the fields for an individual directory record within the view.
 (A subset of the directory record content is displayed within an accordion design element.)
+Checks if row language is set to English or Spanish to provide correct headers.

 * field--node--directory-record.html.twig: Use <span> instead of <div> for fields; use unordered lists for fields that have lists with multiple entries (for example, a list of links with more than one item).